docker-mailserver/docker-mailserver/docs/content/introduction.md

 Eventually, it is up to _you_ deciding exactly what kind of transportation/encryption to use and/or enforce, and to customize your instance accordingly (with looser or stricter security).
 Be also aware that protocols and ports on your server can only go so far with security; third-party MTAs might relay your emails on insecure connections, man-in-the-middle attacks might still prove effective, etc. Advanced counter-measure such as DANE, MTA-STS and/or full body encryption (eg. PGP) should be considered as well for increased confidentiality, but ideally without compromising backwards compatibility so as to not block emails.

-The [README][github-file-readme] is the best starting point in configuring and running your mail server.
+The [README][github-file-readme] is the best starting point in configuring and running your mail-server.
 You may then explore this wiki to cover additional topics, including but not limited to, security.

 [docs-understandports]: ./config/security/understanding-the-ports.md
 [github-file-compose]: https://github.com/docker-mailserver/docker-mailserver/blob/master/docker-compose.yml